Latest programme updates on our planned merger

-Following several years of closer working between North Middlesex University Hospital NHS Trust and the Royal Free London group, we are now looking at how we could come together as one organisation.
+Following several years of closer working between North Middlesex University Hospital NHS Trust and the Royal Free London group, we are now planning to come together as one organisation.
 We believe it would enable us to go further and faster in improving services for patients and improving the health of our local community.

 North Mid has been a clinical partner with the Royal Free London group since 2017 and we have been in a formal partnership since 2021.
 Our experience has shown that we can achieve more together than we can apart, delivering better care for local people and more opportunities for our staff.

-Over the coming months we will be developing detailed plans for coming together, with North Mid potentially merging to become part of the Royal Free London group alongside Barnet Hospital, Chase Farm Hospital and the Royal Free Hospital.
+We have been developing plans for North Mid to merge into the Royal Free London group alongside Barnet Hospital, Chase Farm Hospital and the Royal Free Hospital.

 Logo representing North Mid as a member of the Royal Free London group